questionlp/linhpham.org_jekyll/_posts/2025-08-13-tale-of-four-anbernic-h700-based-handhelds.md

 layout: post
 title:  "A Tale of Four Anbernic H700-based Handhelds"
 date:   2025-08-13 19:20:00 -0700
-tags:   video-games anbernic retroarch emulation
+tags:   video-games anbernic retroarch emulation rgxx h700
 ---

 Over the past couple of years, I have been building up a decent collection of handheld consoles that target software emulation of video games (and two that are FPGA-based that are built to virtually replicate/emulate original hardware).
 Four of those handhelds share two important characteristics: they are built by [Anbernic](https://anbernic.com/) and use the Allwinner A700 ARM-based system on a chip.